 Our Opportunities programme provides safe, flexible and inclusive ways for people to nurture their personal wellbeing and development, breaking down stigma and isolation and supporting recovery through involvement in learning.

-The programme offers a wide range of therapeutic and skills-based activities, from arts and crafts, gardening and food growing, social and wellbeing events, to peer-led IT workshops, motivational training and employability support.
+The programme offers a wide range of therapeutic and skills-based activities, from sport and health activities to arts and crafts, gardening and food growing, as well as social and wellbeing events, peer-led IT workshops, motivational training and employability support.

 A recent survey of people who had taken part in the programme revealed the breadth of their interests and aspirations together with the wealth of inner resources or ‘recovery capital’ many of them already had.
 The vast majority saw finding a job as a key long term goal, with 76 per cent saying they wanted to secure paid employment.